theangryangel/insim.rs/README.md

 # insim.rs

-:warning: The API is not yet 100% stable.
+:warning: The high level API is not yet 100% stable.

 ## docs